-Our first concern is always the security of our Members.
-We take fraud very, very seriously.
-We work with the appropriate authorities to protect our Members from people who use the Virgin Mobile name for telemarketing fraud, but it’s an on-going problem for every large company.
+You’re one of the family, and we protect our own.
+So we take fraud very seriously.
+We work closely with the appropriate authorities to do everything we can to protect our Members from people who use the Virgin Mobile trade name for scams, but fraud is an ongoing problem for every big company.

-Another example is pre-recorded message promising travel rewards or a $100 credit on your next bill, and then directing you to a fake website or calling a 1-800 number to trick you into giving up more of your personal info.
+Another scam frequently employed by fraudsters is to leave you a pre-recorded message that promises travel rewards, or a $100 credit on your next bill, and then directs you to a fraudulent website, or asks you to call a 1-800 number where you’ll be asked for more of your personal information.

 If you get a suspicious call...